A Priceless Gift

 Please do consider participating in this incredibly worthwhile programme.
 When the time comes for your pet to be put to sleep, your veterinary practice will give you the option of donating his or her body for educational purposes.

-We will need you to complete a short consent form which will have your contact details, your pet’s ID chip number* on it and relevant medical/surgical history.
+We will need you to complete a short consent form which will have your contact details, your pet’s microchip number* on it and relevant medical/surgical history.
 Your vet will complete a donation card identifying your pet.

 If you do decide to opt in to the Programme, please let your vet know and they will inform you about the necessary information that is required.

-*We can arrange for your vet to place a chip if your pet doesn’t have one.
+*We can arrange for your vet to place a microchip if your pet doesn’t have one.